inshiro/Kitvei/README.md

 ## Features
 - Fast (*Loads instantly for optimal reading pleasure*).
 - Lightweight (*Low on CPU/Memory usage*).
-- Supports devices all the way back to Ice Cream Sandwich.
 - No unnecessary permissions.
 - Swipe the next chapter like a book.
 - Completely offline.